padas-lab-de/pypads/docs/index.rst

 PyPaDS: Documentation!
 ==================================

-Building on the MLFlow toolset, `PyPaDS`_ aims to extend the existing tracking functionality, make logging as easy as possible for the user.
+`PyPaDS`_ aims to make logging as easy as possible for the user.
 The production of structured results is an additional goal of the extension.

 .. _PyPaDS: https://github.com/padre-lab-eu/pypads